canlab/Neuroimaging_Pattern_Masks/Multivariate_signature_patterns/2018_Lee_JPain_backpain/README.md

 prepared into two forms: POST-PRE set and PRE-POST set. then apply classification for 'POST-PRE (e.g., positive class)' vs 'PRE-POST (negative)' (i.e., paired-SVM).

+The PCASL and HFHRV folders contain classifiers for those two modalities, respectively -- see the paper for details.